 Digital Photography Tips, Tutorials and Resources

-Using your own photos on a website or blog may be the most effective, it’s not always the easiest.
-Finding free images sources to use for your website or blog isn’t easy if you don’t know where to look.
+Are you looking for free images to add to your website or blog?
+Using your own photos on a website or blog may be the most effective, but it’s not always the easiest.
+Additionally, finding free image sources to use for your website or blog isn’t easy if you don’t know where to look.

 Because of that, a lot of new web designers and content publishers will (mistakenly) head over to Google and grab the first image they find on Image Search.

-This can land you in some pretty hot water with copyright infringements and license violations.
+This is a big error that can land you in some pretty hot water with copyright infringements and license violations.

 Since you may not have a huge budget for photos and images, we’ll go with option #2.

 First, let’s talk about “free” and what it means and doesn’t mean.
 When you hear the term royalty free, that doesn’t mean the photo is free.
 That means you don’t have to pay a few cents every time the image is viewed on your site — it is free of royalty payments.